nshimaza/ir809-autoinstall-without-console/README.md

 Once the AutoInstall process succeed, you can telnet to the IR809's address 192.168.0.1 and login to IOS with username:root / password:cisco.

+You can also access to IOx Local Manager via https://192.168.0.1:8443/ with same login credential above.

 # How does it works?

 When IR809 bootstraps, it checks if `startup-config` presents.
 If there is